naninovel/docs/docs/guide/configuration.md

 Default Sfx Volume | 1 | SFX volume to set when the game is first started.
 Default Voice Volume | 1 | Voice volume to set when the game is first started.
 Enable Auto Voicing | False | When enabled, each [@print] command will attempt to play an associated voice clip.
-Auto Voice Mode | Text Id | When auto voicing is enabled, controls method to associate voice clips with @print commands:<br> • Text ID — Voice clips are associated by localizable text IDs.
-Removing, adding or re-ordering scenario script lines won't break the associations.
-Modifying printed text will break associations unless stable text identification is enabled.<br> • Playback Spot — Voice clips are associated by script name, line and inline indexes (playback spot).
-Removing, adding or re-ordering scenario script lines will break the associations.
-Modifying printed text will not break associations.
 Voice Overlap Policy | Prevent Overlap | Dictates how to handle concurrent voices playback:<br> • Allow Overlap — Concurrent voices will be played without limitation.<br> • Prevent Overlap — Prevent concurrent voices playback by stopping any played voice clip before playing a new one.<br> • Prevent Character Overlap — Prevent concurrent voices playback per character; voices of different characters (auto voicing) and any number of [@voice] command are allowed to be played concurrently.
 Voice Locales | Null | Assign localization tags to allow selecting voice language in the game settings independently of the main localization.
 Default Fade Duration | 0.35 | Default duration of the volume fade in/out when starting or stopping playing audio.
 Play Sfx While Skipping | True | Whether to play non-looped sound effects (SFX) while in skip mode.
 When disabled, will ignore [@sfx] commands without `loop!` while skipping.
 Custom Audio Mixer | Null | Audio mixer to control audio groups.
-When not provided, will use a default one.
+When not specified, will use a default one.
 Master Group Path | Master | Path of the mixer's group to control master volume.
 Master Volume Handle Name | Master Volume | Name of the mixer's handle (exposed parameter) to control master volume.
 Bgm Group Path | Master/BGM | Path of the mixer's group to control volume of background music.